buntec/ff4s/README.md

 See the `examples` folder for commented code examples.

-To run an example locally, at the sbt prompt change to the `examples` project, then run `dev`.
+To run the example locally, at the sbt prompt change to the `examples` project, then run `dev` and go to `localhost:8080` in your browser.

 If you want to give ff4s a spin, add this to your `build.sbt`:
 ```scala